Bazzana/laravel-bingo/README.md

 ## First steps
-After cloning the repo, run the following commands
+After cloning the repo, run the following commands from inside the root of the project

 `touch ./database/database.sqlite`
   - Create a sqlite file